Waeringopteridae: Distribution and paleobiogeography

-Out of the five known waeringopterid species, four are from the fossil deposits in areas that were part of the ancient continent of Laurentia.
-Only the last known surviving species, Grossopterus overathi, from the Devonian of Germany, is known from outside of Laurentia and it is thus assumed that the group originated in Laurentia before they spread to modern-day Germany in the Devonian.
+Out of the known waeringopterid species, most are from the fossil deposits in areas that were part of the ancient continent of Laurentia.
+Only Grossopterus overathi, from the Devonian of Germany, and Eysyslopterus, from the Silurian of Estonia, are known from outside of Laurentia and it is thus assumed that the group originated in Laurentia before they spread to modern-day Germany in the Devonian.
 Further fossil finds are required to properly study the distribution and evolutionary history of the group.
 The temporal range of the group extends from the Late Ordovician (Orcanopterus) to the Early Devonian (Grossopterus).